giantswarm/rfc/multi-tenancy-observability/README.md

 ### Configuring multi-tenancy on the read path

-We have asserted that we can retrieve users groups through the OAuth token that is received from Grafana when we enable Oauth forwarding on the Loki datasource.
+We have asserted that we can retrieve users groups through the OAuth token that is received from Grafana when we enable OAuth-forwarding on the Loki datasource.

 Below is an example of OAuth token content coming from Dex: